-The strong results from the Region's mobilisation in promoting the appeal of projects sponsored by international investors continued in 2019, with 138 identified confirmed investments (compared to 111 in 2018, an increase of 24%).
-These projects either created or protected 4 473 jobs.
+Occitanie ranks 5th in terms of inward foreign investment and related employment.
+The strong results from the Region's mobilisation in promoting the appeal of projects sponsored by international investors are underlined with 101 confirmed investments in 2021 (an increase of 36%)24.
+Occitanie has therefore won 8% of planned foreign investments.
+It is the European leader for welcoming aerospace-related projects.